-The diagnostic molecular scientist is qualified by an academic and applied education to provide service in the molecular diagnosis of human genetic diseases (inherited), cancer/oncology (acquired) and infectious diseases (bacteriology/virology).
+The diagnostic molecular scientist is qualified by an academic and applied education to provide service in the molecular diagnosis of human genetic diseases (inherited), cancer/ oncology (acquired) and infectious diseases (bacteriology/ virology).
 The goal of molecular diagnostics is to enhance the value of clinical laboratory services by utilizing advanced molecular techniques of DNA/RNA testing to analyze individual genes or mutations.
 These molecular techniques also are used in the fields of forensics (human identification) and personalized medicine(pharmacogenomics).
 Diagnostic molecular scientists are in high-demand in the workplace and play an important role in health care.
+These professionals are particularly critical in public health settings, such as testing for the SARS-COV-2 virus (COVID-19).
 Currently, there is a shortage of qualified people available to work in molecular diagnostic laboratories.